1Hive/token-request-app/docs/techincal-guide.md

 ## User Defined Global Variables

 These variables are available in the global scope of the contract, but can be changed via the contract's functions.

 - `tokenManager` is an Aragon [Token Manager](https://wiki.aragon.org/dev/apps/token-manager/)
 - `vault` is an Aragon [Vault](https://wiki.aragon.org/dev/apps/vault/)
 - `acceptedDepositTokens` is a dynamically sized array that holds the addresses of token contracts
-- `nextTokenRequestId` is TBD
+- `nextTokenRequestId` is the id that the next token request created will have.
-- `tokenRequests` is a mapping between a `uint256` and a `TokenRequest` struct
+- `tokenRequests` is a mapping between a `uint256` and a `TokenRequest` struct.
+This holds all requests ever created.
-- `addressesTokenRequestIds` is a mapping of a user's address to a dynamically sized array of `uint256`.
-Each `uint256` is mapped to a TokenRequest.
-This enables us to change the TokenRequest struct structure when the contract is upgraded without overwriting data.
+- `addressesTokenRequestIds` is a mapping of a user's address to a dynamically sized array of `uint256` where each `uint256` is mapped to a TokenRequest in `tokenRequests`.

 ```
 TokenManager public tokenManager;
 address public vault;